suyashjaiswal24/Dev_Tool_Landing_Page-Cursor/README.md

   - Greg Brockman (President, OpenAI)
 - Each card displays author name, title, and a professional headshot
 - Grid layout for responsive design

+### 6. **Frontier Section**
+- Heading: "Stay on the frontier"
+- 3 feature cards showcasing advanced capabilities:
+  - **Use the best model for every task**: Choose from OpenAI, Anthropic, Gemini, xAI, and Cursor models
+  - **Complete codebase understanding**: Cursor learns and indexes codebases of any scale
+  - **Develop enduring software**: Enterprise-grade solution trusted by half of Fortune 500
+- Each card includes description, link, and imagery
+- Grid layout with equal distribution

 ---